Treatments & Services

 Dr. Dejan Radic PodiatristRead More

-Dr. Dejan Radic, podiatrist, graduated with a Doctorate in Podiatric Medicine from the second ever 4-year group at the Université du Québec à Trois-Rivières.
+Dr. Dejan Radic, podiatrist, graduated with a Doctorate in Podiatric Medicine in 2010 from the second ever 4-year group at the Université du Québec à Trois-Rivières.
 He has also had the opportunity to enrich his knowledge during a 4 month internship at the renowned New York College of Podiatric Medicine (NYCPM).

 Dr. David Youdim, PodiatristRead More